 She has tall, pointed ears; a pointed muzzle; and the same small, warm eyes of her parents.

 Both breeds have a double, medium-length coat.
-A mix results in the same level of fluff.
+So, a mix results in the same level of fluff.

 Eye and coat coloration are where you see the most variation in a German Shepherd Husky mix.